StrayEddy/GodotPlugin-MeshBuilder/README.md

 # Basic Tab
 - Add basic shapes (Polygon, Cone, Cube, Cylinder, Sphere, Half-Sphere, Torus, Ring)
-- Click `Finalize` button to convert your mesh once your done
+- Click `Finalize` button to convert your mesh once you're done

 # Community Tab
 - Add complex shapes created by the community (Chair, Table, Bird House, Bucket...)
 - Use the `Search` field to search through the list of existing shapes
 - Click `Publish` button to publish your mesh and make it available to the rest of the community
-- Click `Finalize` button to convert your mesh once your done
+- Click `Finalize` button to convert your mesh once you're done

 # Publishing
 - In `Community` tab, by clicking `Publish` button you are asked to confirm that you are OK with making that shape available to the public